Instructions for Form 2441 (2024)

 Your spouse's earned income.

-For each month or part of a month your spouse was a student or was disabled, he or she is considered to have worked and earned income.
-His or her earned income for each month is considered to be at least $250 ($500 if you had two or more qualifying persons at any time during 2023).
+For each month or part of a month your spouse was a student or was disabled, they are considered to have worked and earned income.
+Their earned income for each month is considered to be at least $250 ($500 if you had two or more qualifying persons at any time during 2024).
 Enter that amount on line 5.
-If your spouse also worked during that month, use the higher of $250 (or $500) or his or her actual earned income for that month.
+If your spouse also worked during that month, use the higher of $250 (or $500) or their actual earned income for that month.

-For any month that your spouse wasn't a student or disabled, use your spouse's actual earned income if he or she worked during the month.
+For any month that your spouse wasn't a student or disabled, use your spouse's actual earned income if they worked during the month.

-Your spouse was a full-time student if he or she was enrolled as a full-time student at a school for some part of each of 5 calendar months during 2023.
+Your spouse was a full-time student if they were enrolled as a full-time student at a school for some part of each of 5 calendar months during 2024.
 The months need not be consecutive.
 A school doesn't include an on-the-job training course, a correspondence school, or a school offering courses only through the Internet.
 Your spouse was disabled if they weren’t physically or mentally capable of caring for themselves.
 Figure your spouse's earned income on a monthly basis.

 Your earned income.